firebase4s/firebase4s/CONTRIBUTING.md

 All code or documentation that is provided must be licensed with the same license that Firebase4s is licensed with (MIT, see LICENSE.txt).

+If you'd like to chat about the project, join us on [gitter](https://gitter.im/firebase4s/firebase4s).

 ## Roadmap

 Firebase4s is new project, and there is still a lot to do, including: